tOverney/project_report/sliderust-master/slides.md

 # Blocks, warps, scheduling

-* A block of threads runs on a dedicated SM.
+* A block of threads runs on a dedicated SM and has a maximum size of 1024
 * A warp consists of 32 threads
 * Each scheduling cycle, a half of two different warps are scheduled